dgaydukov/cert-aws/files/sa.md

 ###### EFS
 EFS (Elastic File System) - delivers simple network filesystem for EC2.
 It supports NFSv4/4.1 (Network file system).
 System size is grow as you add more files to file system.
-It allows parallel access from multiple EC2 within the same region It accessed by EC2 using mount targets which are created by AZ If you need temporary storage EFS not the best option, look at EC2 Local Instance Store There are 2 performance model
+It allows parallel access from multiple EC2 within the same region.
+It accessed by EC2 using mount targets which are created by AZ.
+If you need temporary storage EFS not the best option, look at EC2 Local Instance Store.
+There are 2 performance model:
 * General (if you need less then 7k file operation per second)
 * Max I/O
-AWS DataSync - service that make it faster transfer data between on-premise data and EFS

 When you create efs it creates mount target in each az.
 Instances in each az talk to efs by using this mount targets.
 To mount efs to ec2, NFS Client should be installed and running.
 You can install it by
 ```
 sudo yum install -y amazon-efs-utils
 sudo mount -t efs fs-bc0a413f:/ ./mnt
 ```
-Some AMI (Amazon Linux/RHEL/Ubuntu) it's already installed, you just need to start it.
+For some AMI (Amazon Linux/RHEL/Ubuntu) it's already installed, you just need to start it.
 You can check the status by `sudo service nfs status`
 By default anybody can read, but root (UID 0) user can write.
 You can also use Access Points to create dirs in your efs for different users to read/write.
 You can also do `sudo chmod 777 /mnt/efs/` to give access to anybody to read/write.
 To check if directory is mounted to efs run `df /mnt/efs/`.
+EFS has only 2 storage classes: standard & IA.
+Lifecycle policy - move infrequently accessed files into Infrequent Access (IA) storage class after some period (For example file hasn't been access for 7 days, let's move it).

 ###### EBS
 EBS (Elastic Block Storage) - simple block storage for EC2.
 After EBS is attached to EC2 you can format it with desired file system.